mdoerk/seng513project/README.md

 	});
 	response.render('confirmationSent.html');

-Other things besides rendering response should probably still be inside the callback function.
+Other things besides rendering responses should probably still be done inside the callback function.